bcgov/api-specs/geocoder/AddressExchangeSchema.md

 # Physical Address Exchange Schema

+The Physical Address Exchange Schema can be used to exchange physical addresses between software systems.
+The schema supports the exchange of the following types of address situations:

+- Addresses of buildings without units
+- Addresses of buildings assigned single or multiple civic numbers
+- Addresses that have no civic number (landmark or non-civic addresses)
+- Addresses of buildings with multiple units
+- Addresses of complexes that contain multiple buildings
+- Addresses of buildings that contain sub-buildings (e.g., floors, wards, wings)

+An address can have rooftop, vehicle access, and other locations.
+Units within buildings and buildings within complexes can have their own rooftop and vehicle access locations (e.g., townhouse units within a complex, buildings within a campus).

+Vancouver International Airport
+    Terminal A
+         Gate 1-35
+    Terminal B
+         Gate 1-40
+    Terminal C
+         Gate 1-20

 Field Name |	Data Type |	Description | Required for Civic Address|Required for Non-civic address
 ---: | --- | --- | ---| ---
 YOUR_ID |String|Unique identifier in your local address management system (eg X0233212)| yes|yes